MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 <sup>*</sup> *If you're using Monthly Channel (Targeted), Teams will be added with an update to Version 1906 starting on approximately June 25, 2019.*

 If you don't want Teams to be added to ***existing*** installations of Office 365 ProPlus when you update to a new version, you can use [Group Policy](#use-group-policy-to-control-the-installation-of-microsoft-teams) or the Office Deployment Tool.
+Or, as an alternative, you can let Teams be added, but use Group Policy to [prevent Teams from automatically starting](#use-group-policy-to-prevent-microsoft-teams-from-starting-automatically-after-installation) when the user signs in to the device.

 If you want to use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md), you need to run the Office Deployment Tool in /configure mode on each device before you update to the new version of Office 365 ProPlus.
 The following is a configuration.xml file you can use with the Office Deployment Tool to exclude Teams from being added to your existing installation of Office 365 ProPlus.